 First quarter to full is when to pant flowering annuals, above ground veggies, fruits and vines.

-Full to third quarter plant perennials, root vegetables and bulbs.
+Full moon to third quarter, plant perennials, root vegetables and bulbs.

-Third quarter to dark is when to to weed, maintain, cultivate, fight pests or disease.
+Third quarter to the dark moon is when to to weed, maintain, cultivate, fight pests or disease.

 The last thing I do is line them up in planting order in the tin I keep the seeds in so they are in order and all together in one place.

-If you don’t have a smash book keep a small note book to record the information above along with whatever other information you find relevant and important.
+If you don’t have a smash book, try to keep a small note book to record the information above along with whatever other information you find relevant and important.

 Here are a couple of pics of my seeds bundles: